 - Characteristics that may facilitate fast channel access

+Inclusion of the CSI-RS and RMSI-CORESET(s)+PDSCH(s) (carrying RMSI) associated with SS/PBCH block(s) in addition to the SS/PBCH burst set in one contiguous burst (tentatively referred to as the NR-U DRS) can be beneficial for

+Meeting OCB requirement

+Compacting signals in time domain to limit the required number of channel access and for short channel occupancy

+Support of stand-alone NR-U deployments

+Support of automatic neighbour relations (ANR) functionality in an NR-U deployment

+Resolution of PCI confusion in an NR-U deployment

+The transmission of additional signals such as OSI and paging within the NR-U DRS is allowed and can be beneficial.

 For UL waveform for PUSCH, PUCCH, and PRACH, it has been identified that an interlaced waveform can have benefits in some scenarios including link budget limited cases with given PSD constraint, and as one option to efficiently meet the occupied channel bandwidth requirement.

 On the other hand, it is RAN1's understanding that the temporal allowance of not meeting occupied channel bandwidth by regulation can be exploited if the minimum bandwidth requirement, e.g., 2 MHz, is satisfied.
 Therefore, a waveform contiguous in frequency may be adequate in some scenarios, which implies that Release 15 NR contiguous allocation designs can be used for NR-U as well.